Peter Pez, chef extraordinaire, will be showing us how to make delicious cannoli.

-Cannoli are traditional Sicillian pastries consisting of tube-shaped shells of fried pastry dough, filled with a sweet, creamy filling, typically made with ricotta cheese.
+Cannoli are traditional Sicilian pastries consisting of tube-shaped shells of fried pastry dough, filled with a sweet, creamy filling, typically made with ricotta cheese.
 They are a popular Italian dessert, often enjoyed with toppings like powdered sugar, chocolate chips, or candied fruit.

 So join Peter Pez as he shows us how to make this mouth-watering desert.